80s Makeup Looks: Trends of a Glam Decade

 A heavy eyeliner look channels retro punk vibes.
 Photo: Deposit Photos

-As noted earlier, the ‘raccoon eye’ look was a coveted style in the past.
-This deliberate, bold look was achieved by lining both the top and bottom eyelids with matte black eyeliner, then artfully smudging it to create a blended, edgy appearance.
+As noted earlier, the raccoon eye look was a coveted style in the past.
+This deliberate 80s punk makeup was achieved by lining both the top and bottom eyelids with matte black eyeliner, then artfully smudging it to create an edgy appearance.

 This technique exuded a rock-n-roll aesthetic that was irresistibly cool.
-In modern times, achieving this look is often done using a gel pot or a satin crayon eyeliner, which allows for smoother application and easier blending to recreate that iconic heavy eyeliner style.
+In modern times, achieving this look is often done using a gel pot or a satin crayon eyeliner.
+This allows for a smoother application to recreate that iconic heavy eyeliner style.

 Smokey Eyes